 Additional sensor facilities can track the efficiency of production, packing stages, and repair needs.

 Thus, IoT systems ensure high quality, fresh and safe products from farm to table served at their best.
-Smart city technology can help people to eat fresh and quality foods, to lead a healthy life.
+Smart City Solutions technology can help people to eat fresh and quality foods, to lead a healthy life.

 2) Precision farming

 By implementing a precision farming solution, farmers can manage the spread-out farm by gathering data on the status of the environment, crops, and farm animals and ensure the functioning at its full capacity.